5 Top Online Expense Management Systems [+ How to Choose a Provider]

 What is an Online Expense Management System?

 An online expense management system is a tool that businesses use to manage their company’s expenses.
 For example, this can include expenses occurred from staff travelling to visit clients on-site or entertain clients during a business meeting.
-These systems are typically web-based, allowing employees to submit expenses electronically and managers to approve them.
+These systems are typically web-based, allowing employees to submit expenses electronically and finance managers to approve them.

 An online expense management system can be used by companies of all sizes, but it’s particularly beneficial for medium to large companies that often have a lot of expenses to track.